evaera/roblox-lua-promise/lib/README.md

       returns: Promise<...any?>

     - name: timeout
-      params: "seconds: number, rejectionValue: any?"
+      params: "seconds: number, rejectionValue: T?"
       desc: |
         Returns a new Promise that resolves if the chained Promise resolves within `seconds` seconds, or rejects if execution time exceeds `seconds`.
 The chained Promise will be cancelled if the timeout is reached.

+        Rejects with `rejectionValue` if it is non-nil.
+If a `rejectionValue` is not given, it will reject with a `Promise.Error(Promise.Error.Kind.TimedOut)`.
+This can be checked with [[Error.isKind]].

         Sugar for:

         ```lua
         Promise.race({
           Promise.delay(seconds):andThen(function()
-            return Promise.reject(rejectionValue == nil and "Timed out" or rejectionValue)
+            return Promise.reject(rejectionValue == nil and Promise.Error.new({ kind = Promise.Error.Kind.TimedOut }) or rejectionValue)
           end),
           promise
         })